Kyle Morton

-Kyle Stuart Morton (born March 31, 1994) is an American professional soccer player who plays as a goalkeeper for Louisville City FC in the USL Championship.
+Kyle Stuart Morton (born March 31, 1994) is an American professional soccer player who plays as a goalkeeper.

 Career

 College and amateur

 Morton attended Henderson High School, where he played on the school soccer team and served as the team captain as a senior.
 He played club soccer for Penn Fusion and also spent time with the Philadelphia Union Academy.

 Morton played college soccer at James Madison University between 2012 and 2016, receiving a medical redshirt during 2013.
 He made third team All-CAA for his final three seasons.

 While in college, Morton also played with Premier Development League sides Reading United AC, Lehigh Valley United and OKC Energy U23.

 Professional

 Rochester Rhinos

 Morton signed his first professional deal with United Soccer League club Rochester Rhinos on March 7, 2017.
 He made his Rhinos debut on May 18 in a 3–0 win over FC Motown in a U.S. Open Cup match.
 That would be his only appearance for Rochester and following the 2017 season, the team decided to go on hiatus.